-Hazing is defined as any intentional, knowing, or reckless act occurring on or off campus directed against a student that endangers the mental or physical health or the safety of a student for the purpose of pledging, being initiated to, affiliating with, holding office in, or maintaining membership in any organization whose members are or include other students.
 Hazing will not be tolerated by the district.
 If an incident of hazing occurs, disciplinary consequences will be handled in accordance with the Student Code of Conduct.
-It is a criminal offense if a person engages in hazing; solicits, encourages, directs, aids, or attempts to aid another in hazing or has firsthand knowledge of an incident of hazing being planned or having occurred and fails to report this to the principal or superintendent.
-[Also see Bullying on page 33 and policies FFI and FNCC.]
+It is a criminal offense if a person engages in hazing or if a person solicits, encourages, directs, aids, or attempts to aid another in hazing or has firsthand knowledge of an incident of hazing being planned or having occurred and fails to report this to the principal or superintendent.
+[See Bullying and policies FFI and FNCC.]